irenenikk/e2e-generator/README.md

 The repository consists of three components:

 - Seq2Seq neural network system used to generate utterances from MR slot information.
 - A module that learns a Bayesian network for binary variables from data, and samples from the joint distribution.
+This module will be used in content selection, i.e. when choosing which slots to include when generating new utterances.
 - A module that creates a new training dataset by removing unrealised slots from the input slot description.
+This is a data augmentation step used in the content selection task.

 You can find the model code for the encoder, decoder and the attention module from `generator/models.py`.